Impacts of Openscapes Training on Open Science Movement Building Inside NOAA’s Alaska Fisheries Science Center

 Screenshot of a section of the MML field report team’s draft field report pdf made in Quarto.

 The Oyster Monitoring and MML team comprises Peter Mahoney (@pmahoney-noaa), Skyla Walcott (@skylawalcott), Alex Zerbini (@alex-zerbini), Gavin Brady (@GavinMBrady), and Jordan Hollarsmith (@jhollarsmithnoaa).
-The team is formed of a composite of people from across the center who assisted their peers on their Oyster Monitoring project.
+The team is formed of a composite of people from across the center who assisted their peers on their Oyster Monitoring project GitHub repository.
 For this effort, the team discussed how their universal work needs can be improved by universal lessons and learning GitHub project boards, Quarto, Mural boards (inspired by the PCod tagging team) and RMarkdown.
-In the Oyster Monitoring GitHub repository, the team worked together to develop the repository and documentation, and they worked with a SeaGrant Fellow to make an interactive quarto report website for the project!
+The team worked together to develop the repository and documentation, and they worked with a SeaGrant Fellow to make an interactive quarto report website for the project!

 The Groundfish Assessment Program Data Workflow team is working to codify the methods used to calculate survey design-based indices.
 This is a partnership of the Bering Sea and the Gulf of Alaska/Aleutian Islands groups, including Duane Stevenson (@Duane-Stevenson-NOAA), Lukas DeFilippo (@Lukas-DeFilippo-NOAA), and Sarah Friedman (@SarahFriedman-NOAA), and Zack Oyafuso (@zoyafuso-NOAA).
 There are many bespoke scripts across the survey groups, for calculations of slightly different flavors of design-based indices, of which running each was often siloed to one person and underwent little to no code review.
 Expanding on the work already in the GAP Data Products GitHub organization, the team is developing an R package that will consolidate these analyses, interact directly with GAP Oracle databases, and include instructional documentation and vignettes.
 The package will undergo annual code review and validation, and promote greater collaboration and transparency with data users (e.g., stock assessors).
 The team relied on GitHub for version control, to post, task, and address issues.
 In addition, the team led an effort to include the other members of GAP, by initiating working groups to focus on data processes, computations, and future technologies.
 The team hopes this effort will bring the two survey groups closer together, make these analyses repeatable and transferable, and help develop a future vision for Future Us.